People > Leadership

 Adriana Zabala

-Zabala is associate professor adjunct of voice at the Yale School of Music.
-She served previously as associate professor of voice at the University of Minnesota, where she taught graduate and undergraduate students, served as chair of the voice division at the School of Music, and created and led the annual global seminar Vive les Arts! in Paris.
-Zabala has given master classes at the San Diego Opera’s Young Artist Training Program, the University of Wisconsin–Madison, and the Janiec Opera Company at the Brevard Music Center.
+Previously, Zabala served as associate professor of voice at the University of Minnesota, where she taught graduate and undergraduate students, served as chair of the voice division at the School of Music, and created and led the annual global seminar Vive les Arts! in Paris.
+She gives frequent master classes and serves as an adjudicator for the Metropolitan Opera Laffont Competition.
+She is also a member of the faculty of SongFest, and has been named a Distinguished Vocal Artist of The American Prize.

 Zabala earned a bachelor of music degree from Louisiana State University and a master of music degree in vocal performance from the University of Cincinnati College-Conservatory of Music.
 She studied Lieder as a Fulbright Scholar at the Hochschule für Musik und Darstellende Kunst "Mozarteum" in Salzburg, Austria and is an alumna of the apprentice programs at the Minnesota Opera, Seattle Opera, Santa Fe Opera, and Wolf Trap Opera Company.